isabella232/magento-learn.en/help/free-video-library/ajax-location-widget.md

 ---
 # Ajax location widget

-In this short video, we will show you how to create Location jQuery Widget use third-party services in your Magento 2 store.
+In this short video, we will create a Location jQuery Widget using third-party services in your Magento 2 store.

 #### Who is this video for?
 * Developers

-#### To make it happen we will follow the steps below:
+#### To accomplish this, follow the steps below:
 * Create a module
 * Create Layout folder and layout xml file
 * Create a template that enables JavaScript